Encourage writing practice by keeping pencils and paper on hand.

 One of the best things we can do for young children when it comes to teaching them to write and spell is to make writing implements and paper readily available and give them the time, space and encouragement to write.

 One of the worst things we can do is to allow them to get caught up in “spelling it right.”

 In my classroom, I often see first- and second-graders struggle to write because they’re worried about spelling.
 These children often avoid writing, get less practice writing and ultimately feel unsuccessful as writers.
 This can be avoided simply by encouraging children to write from an early age, without getting hung up on how to spell.

 Learning to write and spell is a long and complex process.

 Scribbling—The very earliest stages of writing actually look a lot like drawing.
 In fact, if a child is expressing an idea by putting symbols on a page, this is writing.

 Experimenting with Letters—After a child learns to form letters, he will write by putting random letters on the page because he knows that words are made of letters.
 As a child learns more about letter sounds, these early writings will have some letters that correspond with the sounds in words.

 Phonetic Spelling—In the next step, also called invented spelling, the child attempts to sound out words and does her best to get every sound into the written word.
 At this stage, a sentence may look like this: mi kat iz nis (My cat is nice).

-Memorizing Simple Words—In kindergarten, children learn some conventional spellings for short, common words such as “we,” “and” and “is.”
+Memorizing Simple Words—In kindergarten, children learn some conventional spellings for short, common words such as "and," “we” and “is.”
 In first grade, children are expected to learn more of those common “high-frequency” words.
 Often these words do not follow spelling patterns and simply need to be memorized, such as “was,” “what” and “they.”